danbev/learning-ai/notes/llava.md

 (gdb) p embeddings->ne
 $3 = {1024, 577, 1, 1}
 ```
-So these is one row (token) for each patch plus one row (token for the class
+So these is one row (token) for each patch plus one row (patch/token for the
-token.
+class token).
 ```c
     for (int il = 0; il < n_layer - 1; il++) {
         struct ggml_tensor * cur = embeddings; // embeddings = residual, cur = hidden_states